awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/tutorial-stock-data-kplkcl-begin.md

 # Prerequisites<a name="tutorial-stock-data-kplkcl-begin"></a>

-The following are requirements for completing the [Tutorial: Process Real\-Time Stock Data Using KPL and KCL[Tutorial: Process Real\-Time Stock Data Using KPL and KCL](tutorial-stock-data-kplkcl.md)](tutorial-stock-data-kplkcl.md)\.
+The following are requirements for completing the [Tutorial: Process Real\-Time Stock Data Using KPL and KCL 1\.x[Tutorial: Process Real\-Time Stock Data Using KPL and KCL 1\.x](tutorial-stock-data-kplkcl.md)](tutorial-stock-data-kplkcl.md)\.

 ## Amazon Web Services Account<a name="tutorial-stock-data-kplkcl-begin-aws"></a>